 So it went as the Edmonton Oilers opened their 2021-22 schedule with live bodies in the seats, two points and all the storylines you could hope for in a debut like this – just pick one.
 There was Jesse Puljujarvi, he of greatly raised expectations, scoring the 1-0 goal.
 There was newcomer Zach Hyman, a buzzsaw busting ass on most shifts and making it 2-0 with a power play tap-in in his first game since coming over from the Toronto Maple Leafs.

-Lots of eyes on Duncan Keith, the only player on the roster older than Evan Bouchard, who survived being run over by skyscraper on skates Tyler Myers.
-Then, there was Kyle Turris, coming off a distinctly disappointing first season with the Oilers, who scored what would stand as the shootout winner thanks to Smith.
-If there’s a comeback kid story in the works, Turris is it.
+Many eyes on Duncan Keith, who is the only player on the roster older than Evan Bouchard.
+Keith survived being run over by skyscraper on skates Tyler Myers.
+Then, there was Kyle Turris, who is coming off a distinctly disappointing first season with the Oilers.
+He scored what would stand as the shootout winner thanks to Smith.
+If there’s a comeback story waiting to be written, Turris is it.

-It wasn’t perfect, but all in all, it was a rousing debut – pre-game show, blown 2-0 lead in the third period and all — for the latest edition of the Oilers put together by GM Ken Holland.
-In the end, the crowd filed into the night happy with two points and buzzing about what comes next.
+It wasn’t close to perfect, but all in all, it was a rousing debut — the pre-game show, a blown 2-0 lead in the third period and all — for the latest edition of the Oilers put together by GM Ken Holland.
+In the end, the crowd filed out into the night happy with the two points and buzzing about what comes next.
 As it should be.

 WHAT THEY SAID

 “For me it’s the little things,” said Hyman, who finished a goalmouth feed from Leon Draisaitl.
 “When you’re going on the forecheck and you make a play and the fans realize it.
 Every hit, there’s sound in the building.
 There’s life.
 You score a goal, and the roof’s gonna come off.
 Hockey is meant to be played in front of fans.
 In my first game as an Edmonton Oiler, it was awesome to see how passionate the fans are.
 A great first experience, being an Oiler.”